CIRCA Sea Level Rise Projects & Products

 Sea Level Rise and Coastal Flooding and Inundation in Connecticut

 Sea level rise has multiple impacts on the Connecticut shoreline, including increased erosion rates, increased frequency of flooding, and coastal inundation.
 As sea levels rise the shoreline responds and beaches get eroded away and the coastline moves back.
 Other coastal features, like salt marshes, also migrate landward.
 With a relative higher sea level, a storm surge or high tide, that would not have been a problem in the past, now results in flooding.
 Inundation is the permanent drowning of our coastline.
-In the short-term the increase of 8 inches in sea level that we have already experienced since the mid-1800s is not as noticeable against the daily tides, however if sea level continue to rise at a rapid rate, the shoreline can expect to see somewhere between 8 inches and 6.6 feet of sea level rise by the end of the century.
-Although they are not accurate enough to make localized predictions of the impacts of sea level rise, there are multiple mapping tools available that can help communities visualize future sea level inundation.
+In the short-term the increase of 8 inches in sea level that we have already experienced since the mid-1800s is not as noticeable against the daily tides, however if sea level continue to rise at a rapid rate, the shoreline can expect to see somewhere between 1.9 and 6.6 feet of sea level rise by the end of the century based on the CIRCA local sea level rise projections.